-The descent will take you over the other side of the mountain providing a different view point.
-The full hike will take you 90-minutes (4.5 km).
+The descent will take you over the other side of the mountain providing different view points.
+The full hike will take you 90 minutes (4.5 kilometres).

 Head up Rob Roy

-This is an iconic choice for a medium length walk, sitting at 10 km which will take you 3-4 hours return.
+This is an iconic choice for a medium length walk, sitting at 10 kilometres which will take you three to four hours return.
 Due to the length of the track, this is more suitable for older children.

 Keep your eyes peeled for the native Kea who may be friendly enough to join your on your ascent.

 Near the start of the hike, there’s a swing bridge perched over the Matukituki River – possibly not the best choice of walks for those not keen on heights.
-It is definitely worth it though, so maybe a good place to conquer your fears?
+It is definitely a stunning hike, so maybe it’s a good place to conquer your fears?

 Although this walk is a little out of the way (just over one hour from Wanaka town), it is located on the fringe of Mt Aspiring National Park, so you know the views will be spectacular.

-Bear in mind the last 10 km before you get to the carpark is a fine weather only road.
+Bear in mind, the last 10 kilometres before you get to the carpark is a fine weather only road.
 It might pay to check the road conditions prior to heading there.